Sport Billy

-Sport Billy is an animated television series produced in 1980 by Filmation in the United States, based on a German comic book created by Rolf Deyhle in 1977, whose eponymous hero is a boy who promotes sportsmanship.
+Sport Billy is an animated television series produced in 1980 by Filmation in the United States, based on the German comic book of the same name created by Rolf Deyhle in 1977, whose eponymous hero is a boy who promotes sportsmanship.
 A single 26-episode season was produced, first broadcast in Germany and other parts of Europe from 1980 to 1981.
 In 1982, Filmation carried the show over to the United States for syndication, and as a summer replacement for The Adventures of Rocky and Bullwinkle and Friends in NBC's Saturday morning children's programming.

 Synopsis

 The story revolves around a young boy named Sport Billy, who is from the planet Olympus (a twin of Earth on the opposite side of the Sun), which is populated by athletic god-like beings, ruled by the benevolent President Sportikus XI and his wife, Pandusa.
 Billy himself has a magic size-changing gym bag, the Omni-Sack, which produces various tools as he needs them.
 He travels to Earth on a mission to promote teamwork and sportsmanship.
 Described by the show's theme song as a "hero from another planet", Billy battles the evil Queen Vanda and her gnome-like henchman, Sipe.
 Vanda's mission is to destroy all sports in the galaxy since fairness disgusts her.

 Billy is assisted by two faithful companions, his girlfriend named Sport Lilly and her talking dog named Willy.
 The trio travels around in a time traveling spaceship named the Timeship, which is mounted on two rocket engines and resembles a giant wind-up clock, complete with a ringing bell.
 In each episode the trio travels through time in order to save a different Earth sport from Vanda's grasp.